 Earthquake and Tsunami

-The Earthquake and Tsunami large scale pilot is about building with LEXIS a time-constrained HPC emergency response simulation and decision support flow.
-It combines:
+The Earthquake and Tsunami large scale pilot was about building with LEXIS a time-constrained HPC emergency response simulation and decision support flow.
+It combined:

 - Fast, rough on-line simulations, giving immediate, but only approximate, results,

 - Accurate compute intensive simulations, giving iteratively more and more precise results about the extent and damage,